ralgond/Codes-for-CAAI-BDSC2023-CUP-1st-place-solution/README.md

 # wait about 7 hours...
 ```

-the result file is local at ./save/ecom-social/, it's name is submit.json
+The result file is located in ./save/ecom-social/, it's name is submit.json